rdkcmf/rdk-aamp/README.txt

 wait-time-before-retry-http-5xx-ms=<X> Specify the wait time before retry for 5xx http errors.
-Default wait time is 1s. sslverifypeer=1	Enable TLS certificate verification. subtitle-language=<X> ISO 639-1 code of preferred subtitle language
+Default wait time is 1s. sslverifypeer=1	Enable TLS certificate verification. subtitle-language=<X> ISO 639-1 code of preferred subtitle language dash-max-drm-sessions=<X> Max drm sessions that can be cached by AampDRMSessionManager.
+Expected value range is 2 to 30
+						will default to 2 if out of range value is given

 =================================================================================================================
 Overriding channels in aamp.cfg